-- If it is the first optical drive, set it as a master device. - If it is an additional optical drive, set it as a slave device. - If it is an additional parallel ATA hard disk drive, set it as a slave device.
+- If you are installing an additional optical drive, set it as a slave device. - If there is a combination of optical and parallel ATA hard disk drives in bays 1 and 2, set the hard disk drive as a master device and the optical drive as a slave device.